Skip to main content

 reward?: number // RL feedback signal

-finished: boolean // Episode termination
+finished?: boolean // Episode termination (default: false)

 metadata?: JSONObject // Optional extra data